antonmry/jexler/side/guide/guide.md

 The jexler webapp is very simple and contains a demo unit test that starts it in a Jetty embedded web server.

-All interfaces and classes in jexler-core that are not in packages that end with ".internal" are basically public and should normally remain backwards compatible as long as the jexler major does not change, i.e. jexler 4.5.6 would be backwards compatible with 4.0.0, but 5.0.0 would not (this is common practice).
-Of course, if only very little people use some feature or some new feature reveals itself to be really badly designed, exceptions may be made in order to make life easier for most users.
+All interfaces and classes in jexler-core that are not in packages that end with ".internal" are basically public and should normally remain backwards compatible as long as the jexler major version does not change (i.e. jexler 4.5.6 would be backwards compatible with 4.0.0, but 5.0.0 would not; this numbering scheme is common practice).
+Of course, if only very little people use specific feature or if some new feature reveals itself to be really badly designed, exceptions may be made in order to make life easier for most users.

-Within a jexler, the following packages are automatically imported:
+Within a jexler, the following packages are automatically imported by default:

 * net.jexler
 * net.jexler.service